StackDoubleFlow/QuestPackageManager-Rust/README.md

 cargo build --release
 ```

-the executable should now be found in ./target/release/qpm-rust
+the executable should now be found in `./target/release/qpm-rust`

-if you want to use it like this, add it to path
+if you want to use it like this, add it to path or move it to a place of your choosing that's already added to path.

 # Downloading the program